Efficient Defence against Misbehaving TCP Receiver DoS Attacks

-We address the security problem caused by a misbehaving TCP receiver using an approach which forces the TCP receiver to prove the receipt of segments based on cryptographic tools.
-We call the protocol a verifiable segment receipt (VSR) protocol.
-In a VSR protocol, a TCP receiver has to generate some proof to convince the sender that all the packets he claims to have received are actually received.
-The proof is constructed from the received segments and the attached tags generated by the sender.
-When a misbehaving TCP receiver wants to lie about the receipt of a certain TCP segment he has actually not received, he will not be able to create (without the knowledge of the lost segment and its tag) a valid VSR proof (acceptable by the sender) even though he may possess the data being transferred (through a prior download)\footnote{An attacker may have knowledge of the payload of the concerned TCP segment through prior downloads from the same sender/server.
-However, in VSR, the actual TCP segment is designed to be different for each new session even though the payload may be the same.}; in other words, a malicious TCP receiver cannot launch a playback attack, namely, he cannot generate a valid VSR proof for a lost segment in the current session even though he has complete knowledge of the payload of that segment.
+We address the security problem caused by a misbehaving TCP receiver using an approach which forces the TCP receiver to prove the receipt of TCP segments based on cryptographic tools.
+In essence, we force the TCP receiver to tell the truth.
+We call the protocol a Verifiable Segment Receipt (VSR) protocol.
+In the VSR protocol, a TCP receiver has to generate some proof to convince the sender that all the packets he claims to have received are actually received.
+The proof is constructed from the received segments and the attached tags generated by the sender with his secret key.
+Without the sender's secret key, it is difficult to generate a valid tag for a particular session.
+When a misbehaving TCP receiver wants to lie about the receipt of a certain TCP segment he has actually not received, he will not be able to create (without the knowledge of the lost segment and its tag) a valid VSR proof (acceptable by the sender) even though he may possess the data being transferred (through a prior download)\footnote{An attacker may have knowledge of the payload of the concerned TCP segment through prior downloads from the same sender/server.}; in other words, a malicious TCP receiver cannot launch a playback attack, namely, he cannot generate a valid VSR proof for a lost TCP segment in the current session even though he has complete knowledge of the payload of that segment.